btholt/complete-intro-to-containers/lessons/static-assets-project.md

 description: "Brian gives an exercise to make the create-react-app app be served by NGINX so that it's understandable how to pull into someone else's container they've built and build on top of it."
 ---

 We're going to do a project now!
-Free to attempt the project first and then follow along with me as I code the answer.
+Feel free to attempt the project first and then follow along with me as I code the answer.

 We're going to construct a very basic front end website with React, TypeScript, and Sass.
 Why these?
 Because I want it to have a lot of dependencies and a big build step.
 This class isn't about any of these things (and I don't personally endorse the use of Sass anymore though I respect those who do.)
 If you want to take a class on React, my [intro][intro] and [intermediate][intermediate] classes are available on Frontend Masters.